vibes-art/snowball/README.md

 ln -f -s projects/my_project_name/index.html index.html
 ```

-2. Once a symlink has been created, you can serve the project:
+2. Once a symlink has been created, you can serve the project (may need to use `python3`):
 ```
 python -m http.server
 ```